Dallara F2 2018

-The Dallara F2 2018 (originally known as the Dallara F2/18) is an open-wheel racing car developed by Italian manufacturer Dallara for use in the FIA Formula 2 Championship, a feeder-series for Formula One.
-The F2 2018 is the second car used by the FIA Formula 2 Championship and was introduced for the 2018 championship as a replacement for the aging Dallara GP2/11 chassis.
-As the Formula 2 Championship is a spec series, the F2 2018 is raced by every team and driver competing in the series.
+The Dallara F2 2018 (originally known as the Dallara F2/18) was an open-wheel racing car developed by Italian manufacturer Dallara for use in the FIA Formula 2 Championship, a feeder-series for Formula One until being replaced by the Dallara F2 2024 from the 2024 season onwards.
+The F2 2018 was the second car used by the FIA Formula 2 Championship and was introduced for the 2018 championship as a replacement for the aging Dallara GP2/11 chassis.
+As the Formula 2 Championship is a spec series, the F2 2018 was raced by every team and driver competing in the series as a cost-control method.
 The F2 2018 was Dallara's first ever turbo-powered Formula 2 car and also the first turbo-powered Formula 1 junior feeder-series car since the Dallara GP3/10 in the GP3 Series.
+The F2 2018 was also the longest-serving Dallara chassis in Formula 2 era to date.

 Design

 History

 Dallara began the development, design, and construction of the F2/18 chassis in late 2015.
+Originally the GP2/18 or F2/18 was supposed to debut in Formula 2 from 2017 season onwards but delayed to 2018 season due to economic reasons.
 The first F2/18 chassis was assembled in May 2017, with the first vehicle completed in early July 2017.
 The Dallara F2/18 was given a private shakedown in mid-July 2017 at Circuit de Nevers Magny-Cours.
 Codenamed F2/18 it was intended to see its first race in the 2018 season.
 During the teaser of unveiling on Formula 2's Instagram, Twitter and Facebook accounts, Dallara decided to rename the F2/18 as F2 2018 in a reference for the new car naming year.
 Replacing the successful Dallara GP2/11 which had been raced since 2011 GP2 Series season, the F2 2018 had large shoes to fill.
 Built by Dallara at Dallara's main factory plant headquarters in Varano de' Melegari, Parma, Italy.
 On 27 August 2017 it was announced that the car would incorporate the Halo cockpit protection device for the 2018 season and beyond.
-The completed Dallara F2 2018 car was revealed during the race weekend at Autodromo Nazionale Monza on 31 August 2017.
+The completed Dallara F2 2018 car was revealed during the race weekend at Monza round on 31 August 2017.